cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

            A[PT6H] => B
        """

-Future triggers present a problem at suite shutdown rather than at start-up.
+Future triggers present a problem at workflow shutdown rather than at start-up.
-Here, ``B`` at the final cycle point wants to trigger off an instance of ``A`` that will never exist because it is beyond the suite stop point.
+Here, ``B`` at the final cycle point wants to trigger off an instance of ``A`` that will never exist because it is beyond the workflow stop point.
 Consequently Cylc prevents tasks from spawning successors that depend on other tasks beyond the final point.